prathameshd30/prime-headers/README.md

 It aims to have each data structure and algorithm thoroughly tested with primitive and pointer-to-structs examples.
 It works primarily by ~~ab~~using the C preprocessor to a scale hitherto undreamt of (I have later realised that this scale was indeed dreamt to).

-> This project is a side-effect of trying to develop a command-line tool for easier use of generic data structures for C, which splits the interface and the function definitions, leading to better compilation times.

 It uses macros with arguments to generate the appropriate structs and functions at the preprocessing stage, leading to no runtime overhead.
 However, this approach has definite drawbacks, which are clarified further.

+### Features
+- [x] Header-only, generic, type-safe data structures and algorithms.
+- [x] Build tested on multiple platforms and compilers using CMake and GitHub actions.
+- [x] Unit tested using CTest.
+- [x] Memory profiled using Valgrind and CTest memcheck.
+- [x] Supports primitives as well as pointer-to-structs.

+### Currently Tested Platforms
+- Windows
+  - cl (MSVC)

+- Ubuntu
+  - gcc (GNU)
+  - clang (LLVM)

 ### To Do
 - [x] Look into GitHub actions based testing
 - [x] Valgrind testing?
 - [x] How can I integrate CMake, CTest, GitHub actions and Valgrind?
 - [ ] Write primitive as well as pointer-to-structs examples
-- [ ] Use constant pointers, pointers to constants and constant pointers to constant wherever applicable.
+- [ ] Use constant pointers, pointers to constants and constant pointers to constant wherever applicable

 ### Checklist for each PR
 - Each function, with pointer params, should check for NULL for each pointer.
 - Have a thorough deletion mechanism for each data structure.
 - Library functions in snake_case_##ANY_SUFFIX.
 - All reallocs need to be first assigned to temp variables, so as to not lose access to data.
--

 ### Data structures and algorithms implemented